-- (A) Each certificate holder will allow properly identified representatives of the board, including, but not limited to, compliance staff or its contractors, to inspect the operations of a certificated facility at any time.
-Inspections may include, but are not limited to, all materials, activities, related or supporting facilities, premises, and records pertaining to construction, operation, and maintenance of the facility. - (B) The certificate holder's representative may accompany compliance staff during any inspection conducted under this rule. - (C) The board will maintain written records of all inspections conducted under this rule. - (D) If compliance staff finds, pursuant to any inspection conducted under this rule, any actual or potential violations of section 4906.98 of the Revised Code or evidence of an incident that was not reported in accordance with this rule, compliance staff will docket a written report of compliance staff's findings in the facility's certificate proceeding and notify the certificate holder.
+- (A) Each certificate holder shall allow properly identified representatives of the board, including, but not limited to, compliance staff or its contractors, to inspect the operations of a certificated facility at any time.
+Inspections may include, but are not limited to, all materials, activities, related or supporting facilities, premises, and records pertaining to construction, operation, and maintenance of the facility. - (B) When practical, inspections will occur with prior reasonable notice to the certificate holder such that its representative may accompany compliance staff during any inspection conducted under this rule. - (C) The board shall maintain written records of all inspections conducted under this rule.